 How to Provide Comments About the Quality of Service Delivered by the Charlottesville Police Department

 The Charlottesville Police Department recognizes employees for exemplary performance of their duties through the use of formal commendations.
 Citizens are encouraged to issue verbal or written praise to an employee for performance or specific acts of service considered worthy of recognition.
-If you would like to tell us about service that you received or witnessed that was worthy of recognition, you may write to the Chief of Police at the address below or respond electronically the Office of Professional Standards at firstname.lastname@example.org.
-No matter which option you choose, please accept our thanks for taking the time to share your experience with us.
+If you would like to tell us about service that you received or witnessed that was worthy of recognition, you may write to the Chief of Police at the address below or respond electronically to email@example.com..
+Please accept our thanks for taking the time to share your experience with us.

 A complainant is a citizen that reports a legitimate concern or grievance regarding employee misconduct.
 A legitimate concern or grievance is one that is defined as being, "real, valid, or genuine," 1 and "neither spurious nor false."
 2 Citizens are encouraged to report legitimate concerns or grievances by submitting a Citizen Complaint Form to the Charlottesville Police Department in person or by mail to the following address: